Digital Systems

 A compact representation of recurring and historical teaching areas, without inventing course codes or semester-specific details.

-Undergraduate teaching area connected to logic design, computer organization, hardware description, and the conceptual foundations of digital computation.
+Regular undergraduate teaching at UFSC in Computer Science and Electronic Engineering, connected to logic design, computer organization, hardware description, and the conceptual foundations of digital computation.

-Systems-level teaching involving abstractions, resource management, concurrency, scheduling, embedded systems, and the relation between software and hardware platforms.
+Systems-level teaching at UFSC, UNIVALI, and IFSC involving abstractions, resource management, concurrency, scheduling, embedded systems, and the relation between software and hardware platforms.

-Modeling and simulation as an engineering and scientific method, including discrete-event models, stochastic processes, simulation experiments, and analysis of complex systems.
+Regular UFSC teaching area since 2018, treating modeling and simulation as an engineering and scientific method across discrete-event models, stochastic processes, simulation experiments, and complex systems.

-Computational perspectives on biological systems, biological computation, bioinformatics, and the use of modeling and simulation to reason about living systems.
+UFSC teaching area since 2020, preceded by topics in synthetic biology and bioinformatics, focused on computational perspectives on biological systems and the use of modeling and simulation to reason about living systems.

-Core computer science area spanning processors, memory hierarchy, instruction-level concepts, hardware/software interaction, and system-level reasoning.
+Historical teaching area at UFSC and UNIVALI spanning processors, memory hierarchy, instruction-level concepts, hardware/software interaction, and system-level reasoning.

-Historical and research-connected teaching area involving embedded platforms, hardware/software integration, microcontrollers, real-time behavior, and application-directed system design.
+Historical and research-connected teaching area involving embedded platforms, hardware/software integration, microcontrollers, real-time behavior, data communication, and application-directed system design.

 Future teaching and support materials may cover responsible use of AI for scientific programming, documentation, simulation workflows, research automation, and software verification practices.